-As of December 31, 2015, we had twenty-eight issued U.S. patents, one issued Canadian patent and four additional pending U.S. patent applications relating to design and construction of our oxygen concentrators and our Intelligent Delivery Technology.
-We anticipate it will take several years for the most recent of these U.S. patent applications to result in issued patents, if successful.
+As of December 31, 2016, we had thirty issued U.S. patents, one issued Canadian patent and two additional pending U.S. patent applications relating to design and construction of our oxygen concentrators.
+We anticipate it could take several years for the most recent of these U.S. patent applications to result in issued patents, if successful.